 Stabbing under investigation in North Scranton

 Dec.
-8—SCRANTON — City police are investigating a stabbing during a domestic disturbance late Wednesday in North Scranton.
+9—SCRANTON — City police are investigating a stabbing during a domestic disturbance late Wednesday in North Scranton.

 The incident happened shortly before 10 p.m. at a home at 1764 McDonough Ave.